Bulletin #4336, Best Ways to Wash Fruits and Vegetables

 Food Safety Facts

-With the recent food-borne outbreaks related to produce, consumers, more than ever, have heightened concerns over the safety of fresh produce.
-It is important to know how to prevent food-borne illness related to these types of foods.
-Washing fruits and vegetables is the best way to reduce your risks for food-borne illness.
-In this publication, we will explore the procedures for proper produce washing and handling.
+With the recent foodborne outbreaks related to produce, consumers, more than ever, have heightened concerns over the safety of fresh produce.
+Therefore, it is essential to know how to prevent foodborne illnesses related to these foods.
+Washing fruits and vegetables is the best way to reduce your risks for foodborne illness.
+This publication will explore the procedures for proper produce washing and handling.
 In addition, the effectiveness of commercial fruit and vegetable cleaners will be investigated.

 Eating a variety of fresh fruits and vegetables will keep us healthy.
 Research has shown that eating fresh produce reduces the risk of some cancers and other diseases.
 Due to promotions such as My Plate, people in the U.S. are encouraged to eat more fruits and vegetables as a part of their regular diet.
 On the other hand, we also hear safety warnings about raw fruits and vegetables.
 With the News reporting E. coli, Listeria, and Salmonella outbreaks related to produce, consumers are becoming aware of the risks associated with consuming these foods.
 Fruits and vegetables are often consumed raw, without cooking to destroy pathogens.
 Thus they are potential sources of foodborne illness.